MingHengY/CM4SL/README.md

 1. ID anchoring: The system uses ENTREZID as the primary gene identifier.
 A mapping file from gene symbols to ENTREZID must be provided.
 By default, the file input_data/human_gene_mapping.csv is used, which must contain at least the ENTREZID and SYMBOL columns.

-2. Hardware requirements: The transductive scenario (C1) requires substantial GPU memory (24GB recommended), while inductive scenarios (C2/C3) require about 8GB.
-The project was trained on an NVIDIA GeForce RTX 4090.
+2. Hardware requirements: The transductive scenario (C1) requires substantial GPU memory (at least 32GB), while inductive scenarios (C2/C3) require at least 8GB.
+The project was trained on an NVIDIA A100.

 3. Reproducibility: Set RANDOM_SEED to ensure reproducible experiments.